 About This Course

-This class is intended for scientists and engineers interested in using Python for their day-to-day computational tasks.
-These five days of highly interactive training will give you a rock solid base to build high-quality software in terms of both readability and performance.
+This 40 hour class combines our Python Foundations with content relevant to scientists and engineers interested in using Python for their day-to-day computational tasks.
+This highly interactive training will give you a rock-solid base for building high-quality software in terms of both readability and performance.
+You’ll learn the essentials of the Python language and of the foundational packages of Python’s scientific ecosystem, as well as how to rapidly develop desktop applications.

 - It begins with a one-day introduction to the Python language focusing on standard data structures, control constructs, and code organization.